Students

 Education: BSc (Cell, Anatomical & Physiological Sciences), University of British Columbia

 Kira was born and raised in Vancouver and completed her Honours B.Sc. in Cellular, Anatomical and Physiological Sciences (CAPS) at UBC.
 She began her research work under the supervision of Dr. Carolyn Brown, studying the epigenetic mechanisms of X-chromosome inactivation and escape from inactivation.
-She later developed an interest in the field of protein palmitoylation through her work in Dr. Elizabeth Conibear’s lab, and pursued this interest further as a summer and honours thesis student in Dr. Shernaz Bamji’s lab.
-Her thesis focused on the role of activity-dependent hippocampal protein palmitate turnover in synaptic plasticity.
-She intends to continue working in the cellular neuroscience field for her PhD, examining the role of neuron-glia interactions in neurodegenerative diseases under the supervision of Dr. Brian MacVicar.
+She later developed an interest in the field of protein palmitoylation through her work in Dr. Elizabeth Conibear’s lab, and further pursued this interest as a summer and honours thesis student in Dr. Shernaz Bamji’s lab.
+Her honours thesis focused on the role of activity-dependent hippocampal protein palmitate turnover in synaptic plasticity.
+For her PhD project, Kira is continuing her research in the neuroscience field under the supervision of Dr. Silke Cresswell.
+Her thesis will focus on the role of the gut microbiome and gut inflammation in the pathogenesis and treatment of Parkinson’s disease.
 Outside of research, Kira enjoys running, biking, dancing and spending time with friends and family.

 | top |